ThePhOeNiX810815/Endpoint-Status-Checker/README.md

 You can easily decompile the app, it's not obfuscated.
 This piece of software is safe to use on your host, ignore any false positives.
+Application have inteligent AutoUpdate method, using GitHub packages.

 # Requirements
 - .NET Framework 4.5 or later